jorainer/metabolomics2018/README.md

 of a toy data set emphasizing on selection of data-dependent settings for the individual pre-processing steps.

-**Title**

-Updated user interface of xcms for MS data representation and LC-MS data pre-processing

 Covered topics are:
 - Data import and representation.
 - Accessing, subsetting and visualizing data.